Luhačovice

 Luhačovice ([ˈluɦatʃovɪtsɛ]; Luhatschowitz) is a spa town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 5,000 inhabitants.
-It is known for the largest spa in Moravia.
-The town centre with the spa infrastructure is well preserved and is protected by law as an urban monument zone.
+It is known for the largest spa in Moravia and for architecturally valuable buildings designed by the architect Dušan Jurkovič.
+The historic town centre with the spa infrastructure is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

+Luhačovice consists of four municipal parts (in brackets population according to the 2021 census):